caseyg/awesome/README.md

 *   [NoeSamaille/wxo-oauth-authz-code](https://github.com/NoeSamaille/wxo-oauth-authz-code) - Working example of a custom Python tool for IBM watsonx Orchestrate that allows to query Calendar Events from Microsoft 365 using a member connection implementing an OAuth Authorization Code flow.

-*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Deep Agents is an agent harness built on langchain and langgraph.
-Deep Agents are equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - making them well-equipped to handle complex agentic tasks.
+*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Agent harness built with LangChain and LangGraph.
+Equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - well-equipped to handle complex agentic tasks.

 *   [confident-ai/deepeval](https://github.com/confident-ai/deepeval) - The LLM Evaluation Framework